 Prayer Meeting – Once a week a small (but growing) prayer group of staff and students meet and pray for the academy, our students and staff.

 Student-written prayer for the academy.

 FISCH (Faith in schools)-This is a group of staff members and local clergy who discuss the Christian values.
 The group discuss topics such as Collective Worship and Charity work.
 The group welcomes all visitors.

 Thoughts for the week are used in tutor time, weekly Collective Worship (assembly) and whole school Collective Worship. – The academy benefits from 'Thought for the Weeks' which encourages staff and students to reflect upon the lives of one another and the wider community.

 School Pastors - School Pastors visit the Academy during Friday lunch times.
 This allows students to discuss anything including religious beliefs.

-Eucharist - There will be a weekly Eucharist service starting shortly after February half term.
-This will be led on a rota basis by different members of the clergy within the diocese.
+Eucharist - There will be a monthly Eucharist service starting shortly after Easter Holiday.
+This will be led by Rev. Annie McCabe.